sonali98806/sonali98806/README.md

 - Overtime (Yes/No)
 - Attrition (Target: Yes/No)

-You can use the popular IBM HR Analytics Employee Attrition & Performance dataset available on [Kaggle](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset) or your own dataset.

 ### Tools and Libraries

 The following Python libraries are required to run the model: